janzgraggen/ode_solver_tool/README.md

 If there is no
 output directory, one will be generated on first run.
 Once this is done, you can customize the output location in later runs by creating new folders inside this directory and specifying the right path in the configuration file.
-Or overwriting the current file by keepint the outputfilename the same.
+Or you can overwrite the current file by keeping the output filename intact.

 ---

 ## Doxygen Documentation

 The Doxyfile necessary to generate an .html is included in the repository.
-An `html` folder containing the `index.html` is generated from building the project.
+An `html` folder containing the `index.html` is generated from building the project if you have Doxygen installed.
 Otherwise, it is also possible to run the command: the project.
    ```bash
    cmake --build . --target doc_doxygen